krukowskid/krukowskid.github.io/_posts/2023-11-12-Azure-DevOps-Terraform-Modules-Monorepo.md

 # The Solution

 Getting this Azure DevOps-powered solution up and running wasn't a walk in the park.
 I faced hurdles like missing runtime variables and difficulties passing data from pull requests to pipeline runs after merging.
-I've tackled similar challenges before and conquered these by making calls to the Azure DevOps API.
+I've tackled similar challenges before and overcame these by making calls to the Azure DevOps API.

 The solution is composed of the main `.pipelines/ci.yaml`, a pull request template, and three stage templates in the `.pipelines/templates` directory.
-This modular approach makes the pipeline easy to maintain, and you can effortlessly customize it by adding the tools you prefer.
+This modular approach makes the pipeline easy to maintain, and you can customize it by adding the tools you prefer.

 You can find the repository with the pipelines code here: [Terraform Modules Monorepo on Azure DevOps](https://github.com/krukowskid/terraform-modules-monorepo-on-azure-devops)

 ## Repository Prerequisites
 Before diving in, there are a few preparatory steps you need to take to ensure a smooth setup.

-{% capture notice %}
-**_NOTE:_** If your project security setting `Limit job authorization scope to current project for non-release/release pipelines` is configured to `OFF` then you will need to setup mentioned permissions for `Project Collection Build Service (organization_name)` instead of for `project_name Build Service (organization_name)`.
+If your project security setting `Limit job authorization scope to current project for non-release/release pipelines` is configured to `OFF` then you will need to set up mentioned permissions for `Project Collection Build Service (organization_name)` instead of for `project_name Build Service (organization_name)`.
 [Job access token documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/access-tokens?view=azure-devops&tabs=yaml)
-{% endcapture %}
-<div class="notice">{{ notice | markdownify }}</div>
+{:.note title="important"}

 1. **Import Code**: You can either commit files from my repository or import them by pasting the URL `https://github.com/krukowskid/terraform-modules-monorepo-on-azure-devops`` in the import wizard.